-An addiction is a disease that requires proper care and effective treatment to overcome it.
-Statistically, patients are more likely to recover if they use a long-term rehab program at detox treatment facilities, patients are more inclined to recover successfully.
-Several of these programs begin with an initial detox process so that the chemical dependency to the drug is removed.
-Afterward, rehabilitation helps individuals to learn about their addiction and constructive ways to control it.
+Addiction is a disorder that needs adequate care and efficient therapy to tackle it.
+Statistically, when getting help in a long-term rehabilitation program at detox treatment facilities, patients are more inclined to recover successfully.
+Several of these programs start with an initial period of detox in order to remove the drug’s impact on a persons’ physical dependence.
+Afterward, treatment helps individuals to learn about their addiction and constructive ways to control it.

 Long-Term Care at Detox Treatment Centers

 An estimated 23.2 million Americans required some type of addiction treatment in 2007.
 Out of those people, only 10.4% actually received the treatment that they needed.
 This complex disease requires in-depth treatment because it affects all aspects of the individual’s physical, mental and emotional health.

 Detox treatment centers generally offer a range of treatment options.
 For addicted individuals with an intense, long-term addiction, 90-day or 120-day treatment options are often the best choice.
 At a residential treatment center, patients are constantly supervised so that it’s virtually impossible to relapse.
 They receive intense, focused care so that they know how to recognize triggers and manage cravings.